 Severe weather can have an impact on your travel overseas.
 Monitor local media for up-to-date information.

 If you're visiting an area recently affected by severe weather:

 - confirm your plans and activities with your tour operator or travel provider

 - check the condition of infrastructure and facilities with local tour operators and hotels.

 Where to get help

-Provisional Travel Documents for emergency travel to our Embassy in Warsaw, and is able to receive passport renewal applications and send them to Warsaw for processing (the wait time can be several weeks).
-The Consulate does not issue Australian passports.
+Provisional Travel Documents for emergency travel to the Australian Embassy in Warsaw, where you can get a replacement passport.
+If you have time, you can submit a passport renewal application at the Embassy for processing in Warsaw (the wait time can be several weeks).

 Australian Embassy, Kyiv (co-located with the Canadian Embassy)